techrah/techrah.github.io/_posts/2020-09-27-deep-dive-a-b-testing-and-early-peeking.md

 #### Type I and II Error Rates when Continuously Monitoring

 We've just seen that if we have the luxury of waiting for the required number of visitors needed to properly power our experiment, that the error rates are pretty much spot on.
 Now let's stop our experiment as soon as we get promising results and see what happens.
-We'll do this by setting `num_checks = impression` to check the results after every visit.
+We'll do this by setting `num_checks = impressions` to check the results after every visit.

 Ironically, simulating early stopping takes longer than the previous simulations, so let’s add a progress bar.